pilgrimstack/workshop-301/0.dev/readme.md

 This folder represents a development environment.
 The goal is to automatize with the minimum of action for a maximum of flexibility.
-Here, many things will still be manual but we can save precious time with simple bash scripts and post boot configuration files based on cloud-init.
-It a tool installed on cloud images which simplify the configuration of an instance.
+Here, many things will still be manual but we can save precious time with simple bash scripts and post boot configuration files based on cloud-init. cloud-init is a tool installed on cloud images which simplifies the configuration of an instance.

+> **Vocabulary**
+>
+> * *cloud-init* is the tool
+> * *cloud-config* is the syntax
-Some vocabulary information, cloud-init is the name of the tool, cloud-config is the name of the syntax, user-data is the way to provide a cloud-init file to an instance.
+> * *user-data* is the way to provide a cloud-init file to an instance

 # Target Infrastructure

 This architecture is really simple.
-The backend server hosts the data on an NFS and a MySQL server and share it via a private network to the frontweb server which runs Apache.
+The backend server hosts the data on an NFS and a MySQL server, sharing it via a private network to the frontend web server running Apache (frontweb).

 ![Test architecture](./content/arch.png)

 # Exercise

 First exercise, we'll see the very first steps to start scripting with OpenStack.
-We'll use the OpenStack CLI and the cloud-init tool to start this environment easily.
+We'll use the OpenStack CLI and the cloud-init tool to easily bootstrap this environment.

 You have 4 files with the private network and the NFS parts which are missing.
 Those parts are **in bold** in the following text and some explanations are given to help you to complete it and make it work.
-Take the time to look how each sections of the files are build.
+Take the time to look how each sections of the files are built.

 ## backend.yaml

 A cloud-init file with cloud-config syntax to setup the backend server with MySQL and NFS.

-This file contains in the order:
+This file contains, in order:

   * An apt update
   * Install MySQL